Big B's Backyard

 For a standard party where BBQ is the main event, you should aim for 1/2 pound (8 oz) of cooked meat per person.

-If you are serving “big eaters” or it’s a long event where people will graze, bump that up to 3/4 pound.
-If you have a lot of heavy sides (mac and cheese, potato salad, beans), you can drop it to 1/3 pound.
+If you are serving big eaters or it’s a long event where people will graze, bump that up to 3/4 pound.
+If you have a lot of heavy sides like mac and cheese, potato salad, or beans, you can drop it to 1/3 pound.

 This is where beginners get tripped up.
 A 15-pound raw brisket does not produce 15 pounds of food.
 Between trimming fat and the loss of moisture during the long smoke, you will lose a significant amount of weight.